rjorgenson/vimfiles/README.md

 Plugins are handles by Vundle.
 This plugin is installed with the initial git submodules init && git submodules update.
 After that all plugins can be installed by updating the .vimrc file.
 Vundle documentation can be found here - https://github.com/gmarik/Vundle.vim

+To initialize the plugins already configured run the following from the command line

+    vim +BundleInstall

 ### Command-T

 command-t requires ruby be installed on your system and that vim was compiled with ruby support.
 You can verify that ruby is installed with